mattermost/mattermost-developer-documentation/site/content/blog/2020-12-04-common-i18n-mistakes.md

 )
 ```

-Here, we're using react-intl to add Billy's name into the text as a value, but we're making a mistake here by trying to make the username into a possessive adjective ourselves.
+Here, we're using react-intl to add Billy's name into the text as a value, but we're making a mistake by trying to make the username into a possessive adjective ourselves.
 By manually adding the "'s", we're applying English grammar regardless of the user's language setting, so this label won't make sense in other languages.

 Instead, the "'s" should be part of the translation string.
-That required changing our grammar rules slightly since we previously avoided adding "'s" to the end of names that ended in the letter S, but the new way is still correct by other popular grammar guidelines.
+That required changing our grammar rules slightly since we previously avoided adding "'s" to the end of names that ended in the letter "s", but the new way is still correct according to other popular grammar guidelines.
 Isn't English great?

 ```jsx
 return (